Rent Paid Journal entry results in

 Nope.

-It can fall into any of the following purpose
+It can fall into any of the following purposes

 Nowadays, this Leasing business is expanding quite rapidly.